Ben Barnes (Texas politician): Claim of helping George W. Bush into the National Guard

-Unwitting involvement in the Iran hostage crisis
+Involvement in the Iran hostage crisis

-In March 2023, motivated by news of Jimmy Carter's hospice care, Barnes corroborated the October Surprise conspiracy theory by telling New York Times journalist Peter Baker that in the summer of 1980 he was unwittingly involved in relaying promises from Reagan campaign officials to ask Iranian officials to withhold release of the hostages they held until after the 1980 presidential elections.
+In March 2023, motivated by news of Jimmy Carter's hospice care, Barnes corroborated the 1980 October Surprise theory by telling journalist Peter Baker of The New York Times that in the summer of 1980 he was unwittingly involved in relaying promises from Reagan campaign officials to ask Iranian officials to withhold release of the hostages they held until after the 1980 presidential elections.
 According to Barnes, in the summer of 1980 he accompanied former Texas governor and a former candidate in the 1980 presidential election, John Connally, on a trip to several Middle Eastern countries which records indicate to have included Jordan, Syria, Lebanon, Saudi Arabia, Egypt and Israel.
 Barnes claimed in 2023 that during the trip Connally would promote Ronald Reagan's candidacy to leaders of those countries, and told those leaders (except for the leaders in Israel) ‘It would be very smart for you to pass the word to the Iranians to wait until after this general election is over.’
 Barnes asserted that he did not know in advance that Connally would say that on the trip, and believed that Connally was positioning himself for a nomination by a future Reagan Administration for either Secretary of State or Secretary of Defense.
 Reagan did offer Connally the position of Secretary of Energy, but Connally declined.
 Barnes also claimed that shortly after returning to the United States, Connally reported on their trip to William J. Casey, who was chairman of Reagan's campaign, and later Director of the Central Intelligence Agency.
 A note in Connally's files confirms that he had contact with the Reagan camp early during the trip.

+Reactions among the former hostages to Barnes' 2023 revelations were mixed.
+One former hostage criticized Barnes for not coming forward for more than 40 years.
+Others either did not believe Barnes' account, or said that Barnes confirmed their suspicions as to what went on behind the scenes.

-Real estate career
+Real estate

 During the 1970s and 1980s, Barnes developed a multimillion-dollar real estate empire which included the development of such projects as Southwest Parkway and Barton Creek Country Club in Austin.
 The collapse of oil prices in the mid- to late- 1980s and its effect on the Texas real estate market forced Barnes to file for bankruptcy, following the financial collapse of the Barnes/Connally Partnership, a real estate firm.